Appearance

 - one organization project for

-OFF-16governance obligations - one or more AI-system projects for
+OFF-16governance obligations - one or more AI-application projects for

 MFF-16execution obligations